What’s period syncing—and is it a real thing?

 Legit or just a coincidence: Here’s what we know

 So, do women’s periods sync?
-In 1971, Nature published a paper that suggested that menstruators living in close proximity may cause menstrual patterns to align.
-Dubbed the McClintock Effect after the article’s author, Martha McClintock, the paper theorized that pheromones (chemicals released by the groin and/or armpits) influenced the hormones responsible for menstruation.
+In 1971, Nature published a paper that suggested that women living in close proximity may cause menstrual patterns to align.
+Dubbed the McClintock Effect after the article’s author, Martha McClintock, who investigated the influence of social groupings on the menstrual cycle.
+The paper theorized that pheromones (chemicals released by the groin and/or armpits) influenced the hormones responsible for menstruation and were capable of changing the cycle length of the women.

 So, why do periods sync up?
 Because they totally do, right?

 The left-brain part of me hates to say it, but the most likely reason that periods sync up is because of…math.
 There are many studies around this occurrence.
-Although the McClintock study back in 1971 confirms menstrual synchronization is real, a later review unveiled factors that were not considered in the original study, disproving its existence.3
+Although McClintock’s first study back in 1971 confirms the idea of period syncing is real, a later review unveiled methodological issues and factors that were not considered in the original study, disproving its existence.3

 So, do women sync periods?
 It’s statistically likely that menstruators who live together will have some amount of period overlap.
 This is especially true if one person’s cycle is three weeks long and the other person’s is five weeks.